 This case study is a perfect example of how severe corporate espionage can be.
 With corporate espionage cases on the rise, GlaxoSmithKline PLC took appropriate measures to ensure that they would not be a target for corporate espionage again in the future.

 As it’s clear from the above article, this is one of the main attack vectors that corporates should be aware of.
-Whether an attacker’s intent is for commercial gains, competitive IP theft or financial gains, it’s important that organisations have prevention measures in place to contain such threats and incidents.
+Whether an attacker’s intent is for commercial gains, competitive IP theft or financial gains, organisations must have prevention measures in place to contain such threats and incidents.

 Get in touch to discuss any primary security concerns, and subscribe to our blog for constant updates.